Fair94/Project_back_end_Giuseppe_Calvaruso/README.md

 ![PG ADMIN ERD](img/pgAdmin_ERD.png)
 In this file you can see how all the code I wrote about entities has translated in the following ERD created by pgAdmin.
 It was created at first glance (how lucky, without error ) and it is similar to the one I designed in the beginning

+### User
+User was designed with some "fields".
+This fields contributes on creating a full functionally profile.

+### Normalization : Entity, DTO, Services, Controller
+Every Entity, DTO, Services and Controller was normalized following best practices.
+The best practices includes using of annotation like ```@NotBlank```, ```@Size``` and so on .
+This ensures no sensible information leaks outside and grant consistency

+## REST API's : CONTROLLER, REPOSITORY AND SERVICE
+This application exposes main functionality using CRUD operations (POST, GET,PATCH, PUT, DELETE ) taken from repositories and implementing it with other useful method.
+Every entity, where possible, has its own Controller and its own Service.
+This fragmentation enhance modularity and code reusability, enhancing loose coupling